AngeloDotNet/Docker.Database/README.md

 The docker-lan network (bridge type) was created with the command:

 > docker network create --driver=bridge --subnet=192.168.100.0/24 docker-lan

+### Postgres Web Admin
+Before starting the postgres admin docker (the configuration is located in the Postgres-16_PostgresAdmin folder), you need to run this command:

+chown -R 5050:5050 /docker/storage/storage-postgres-adm/

 ### For Postgres 13.1 database (For Kong)
 It is recommended to change the USERNAME, PASSWORD and DATABASE NAME